 - Ethical rules for reviewers

-Reviewers should aim not only assist the editor with his/her decisions on publications of a given manuscript, but also to help the author(s) to improve the text as well as his/her research.
+Reviewers should assist the editor with his/her publication decision of a given manuscript and provide the guidance to the author(s) on how to improve the manuscript.

-In order to guarantee swift and fair review process, revivers should as soon as possible inform the editor whether the topic of a given manuscript fits within his/her domain of knowledge and whether reviewer would commit himself/herself to elaborating the review in due time.
+In order to guarantee a speedy and fair review process, reviewers are required to inform the editor as soon as possible whether the topic of a given manuscript is within their field of expertise and whether they will be able to review the manuscript in due time.

-Reviewer cannot make any personal use or advantage from information obtained during the review procedure.
-Reviewers should decline reviewing of manuscripts in which they have conflicts of interest such as collaborative, but also competitive relationships with any of the authors or their institutions.
+Reviewers cannot make any personal use of the information obtained during the review process.
+Reviewers should decline reviewing manuscripts in which they have any conflicts of interest, including both collaborative and competitive relationships with any of the authors or their institutions.

 - Ethical rules for editors

-Responsibility for a decision on publication of submitted articles rests with the editors.
+The editor is responsible for the publication decision on the submitted articles.
 The editor´s decision is final.
-The editor´s decision should properly reflect his/her own judgment of the scientific merit of the paper, as well as the reports prepared by reviewers.
+The editor´s decision should properly reflect his/her own judgment of the scientific merit of the paper, as well as the reports prepared by the reviewers.
 The editor will make a special effort to avoid any copyright infringement, plagiarism or other misconduct of the authors.
 In their decision, the editor would be guided solely by the quality of the paper and would disregard any other aspects such as citizenship, ethnicity, gender, religion, political, sexual or any other orientation of the author(s).

-The editor cannot make any personal use of submitted, but rejected manuscripts.
-The editor(s) is/are especially obliged to conform to anonymity rules, in particular, to guarantee anonymity of reviewers.
+The editor cannot make any personal use of rejected manuscripts.
+The editor(s) is/are especially obliged to maintain the anonymity of both the authors and reviewers.
 Likewise, the editor is not allowed to forward any information about the manuscripts submitted to a person except the author(s), reviewers, editorial advisers and the publisher.

 6. Publication fee

-There are no author fees or charges required for manuscript processing and/or publishing materials in the journal.
+There are no author fees or charges required for manuscript processing and/or publishing.